 Prune Juice is published online three times a year: March, July, and November.
-Submissions are open during the months of January, May, and September.
+Submissions are typically open during the months of January, May, and September, unless otherwise stated during production of feature issues.

 Please submit between January 1st – 31st